Alimony / Maintenance / Support

 An annulment is a legal procedure which abolishes a marriage as if it had never existed.
 The most common reason that a marriage is annulled is fraud.
 This might mean a failure to disclose some important fact to the spouse like a communicable disease, an inability to have children, a previous divorce or a criminal past.
 Other common reasons are bigamy, incest, or duress.
 Most people do not get annulments unless they have some legal, financial or religious reasons to avoid a divorce.

 A contested divorce often comes about when there is substantial property or assets and a feeling by one spouse or the other that he/she deserves more.
-In Arkansas the court will divide property according to equitable distribution, a fancy way of saying according to what the court believes is fair.
-Factors considered include each spouse’s earning power, non-marital property, services as the homemaker, duration of the marriage and the age and health of both parties.
+In Arkansas the court will fairly and equitably and fairly distribute the marital property.
+Factors considered by the Court when dividing marital property include each spouse’s earning power, non-marital property, services as the homemaker, duration of the marriage and the age and health of both parties.